-Industrial electrical work involves testing and troubleshooting electrical systems to identify faults and make repairs.
+Industrial electrical career colleges teach industrial electricians to test and troubleshoot electrical systems to identify faults and make repairs.
 Industrial electricians learn to use various testing instruments, including multimeters, clamp-on ammeters, and megohmmeters.
 They also learn about electrical testing procedures, including insulation resistance testing, ground resistance testing, and voltage drop testing.
 Troubleshooting skills are also critical for industrial electricians, who must quickly and efficiently identify and repair electrical system faults.

-Instrumentation and control are critical aspects of many industrial processes.
-Industrial electricians learn about different instruments and control systems during their electrician apprenticeship.
+Instrumentation and control are essential aspects of many industrial processes.
+During their industrial electrician vocational programs, industrial electricians learn about different instruments and control systems.
 They must also be proficient in reading and interpreting process control diagrams and loops.
 Industrial electrical training covers instrumentation and control principles, including process control theory, loop tuning, and PID control.